-The share of the corporate insurance exposure classified as investment grade (with a rating between AAA and BBB-) made up 12.6% (10.7) of the corporate insurance exposure, while exposures rated BB- or above accounted for 72.4% (79.5).
-The slight weakening of the rating distribution was caused by a reduction in the creditworthiness of customer companies in the construction sector.
-However, the share of exposures with weak credit ratings of C+ or lower remained low and was 1.7% (1.7).
-The principal sectors in the corporate insurance exposure were construction at 50.9% (51.8) and manufacturing at 21.0% (21.6).
-The proportion of reinsured construction guaranties was 55.3% (53.5).
-At the end of the year, Garantia's largest individual exposure accounted for 21.2% (22.3) of Taaleri Group's own funds.
+The share of investment grade exposures (exposures with a rating between AAA and BBB-) made up 15.6% (12.6) of the corporate insurance portfolio, while exposures with a rating of at least BB- accounted for 73.2% (72.4).
+The share of guaranties with weak credit ratings of C+ or lower increased slightly due to rating downgrades of existing exposure and was 3.7% (1.7).
+The principal sectors in the corporate insurance portfolio were construction at 35.4% (50.9) and manufacturing at 24.7% (21.0).
+No other individual sector's share exceeded 10%.
+The share of reinsured construction guaranties was 44.8% (55.3).

-The risk level of investment activities was retained at a moderate level.
-At the end of the year, fixed income investments made up 84.4% (87.4), equity investments (incl. private equity investments) 14.4% (11.1) and real estate investments 1.2% (1.4) of the investment portfolio (incl. cash and bank balances).
+The risk level of investment operations was lowered slightly from the previous year.
+At the end of the year, fixed income investments made up 86.4% (84.4), equity and private equity investments 12.5% (14.4) and real estate investments 1.1% (1.2) of the investment portfolio (incl. cash and bank balances).
+Fixed income investments mainly consist of investments in the bonds of Finnish and Nordic companies and credit institutions with strong creditworthiness.
+The proportion of investment grade fixed income investments was 66.5% (54.5).
+The modified duration of bond investments was 3.5 (3.3).